avrae/avrae/docs/automation_ref.rst

     {
         type: "text";
-        text: AnnotatedString;
+        text: AnnotatedString | AbilityReference;
     }

 Outputs a short amount of text in the resulting embed.

 .. attribute:: text

+    Either:

-    An AnnotatedString detailing the text to display.
+    - An AnnotatedString (the text to display).
+    - An AbilityReference (see :ref:`AbilityReference`).
+Displays the ability's description in whole.

 Set Variable
 ------------